Meadows in the Sky Parkway

 Visiting with dogs

-Dogs are not allowed in the summit area (this includes dogs in vehicles) and backcountry of Mount Revelstoke National Park.
+Dogs are not allowed above Columbia Viewpoint (12 km) on the Meadows in the Sky Parkway, which includes the summit area and backcountry of Mount Revelstoke National Park.
+Dogs are also not permitted in vehicles or on trails beyond this point.
 Elsewhere in the park, dogs must be on leash at all times.

 - Buses and Class A motorhomes over 7.9 metres (26 feet)

 - Towed trailers or towed vehicles.
 These may be dropped off at the Nels Nelsen Historic Area, 0.5 km up the parkway from the Trans-Canada Highway.